Lishanaik11/Eduvanta/README.md

 Eduvanta is a modern Learning Management System (LMS) designed to manage online education efficiently.

 **It provides two main panels:**
-👨‍💼 Admin Panel → Manages platform, courses, users, analytics, and learning flow 👨‍🎓 Student Panel → Learns courses, completes assignments, tracks progress, and earns certificates
+- 👨‍💼Admin Panel → Manages platform, courses, users, analytics, and learning flow
+- 👨‍🎓Student Panel → Learns courses, completes assignments, tracks progress, and earns certificates

 The system is built to simulate a real-world EdTech platform with structured learning paths and performance tracking.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------